-25 Years Ago: Guns N’ Roses Begin Warm-Up Shows for ‘Use Your Illusion’ Tour
+How Guns N’ Roses Warmed Up for the ‘Use Your Illusion’ Tour

-When Guns N' Roses started their Use Your Illusion Tour in May of 1991, they were still months away from delivering their two new albums to fans — but that didn't keep crowds from turning out for arguably the most heavily anticipated concerts of the year.
+When Guns N' Roses started their Use Your Illusion Tour in May 1991, they were still months away from delivering their two new albums to fans.
+That didn't keep crowds from turning out for arguably the most heavily anticipated concerts of the year.